 Better Sweetener Alternatives

 Erythritol may have some positives, but I’m not convinced that those positives outweigh the negatives.
-I personally would rather use stevia because it also doesn’t spike blood sugar and has more proven health benefits, including improvements in cholesterol, blood pressure and even some types of cancer.
+I personally would rather use stevia leaf extract because it also doesn’t spike blood sugar and has more proven health benefits, including improvements in cholesterol, blood pressure and even some types of cancer.
 (16) Raw honey is another favorite of mine that’s truly a superfood.
 I also recommend monk fruit, which is a fruit-derived sweetener that has been used for hundreds of years.

 Raw honey is a pure, unfiltered and unpasteurized sweetener made by bees from the nectar of flowers.
 Unlike processed honey, raw honey does not get robbed of its incredible nutritional value and health powers.
 It has been scientifically proven to help with allergies, diabetes, sleep problems, coughs and wound healing.
 Look for a local beekeeper to source your raw honey.
 This makes it even more likely to help with seasonal allergies.